Norah Hoult

-Eleanor Lucy Hoult, known by her pen name Norah Hoult, (10 September 1898 – 6 April 1984) was an Irish writer of novels and short stories.
-A prolific writer, Hoult wrote twenty-three novels and four short story collections.
+Eleanor Lucy Hoult, known by her pen name Norah Hoult, (20 September 1898 – 6 April 1984) was an Irish writer of novels and short stories.
+Hoult wrote twenty-three novels and four short story collections.
 Her work deals primarily with themes of alcohol abuse, prostitution, class dynamics and ill-fated marriages.
 Between the 1940s and 50s, Hoult's work was frequently banned by the Irish Censorship Board.

+Early life and education

-Hoult was born in Dublin.
-Her mother, Margaret O'Shaughnessy, was a Catholic who eloped at the age of 21 with a Protestant English architect named Powis Hoult.
-Hoult's mother died when she was nine years old and her father died only months later.
-After her parents' deaths, Hoult and her brother were sent to live with their father's relations in England and were educated in various boarding schools in the North of England.
+Hoult was born at 1 Ardilaun Villas, Dollymount, Dublin on 20 September 1898.
+Her mother, Margaret O'Shaughnessy, was a Catholic who eloped at the age of 21 with a protestant English architect named Powis Hoult.
+Hoult's mother died when she was nine years old and her father died months later.
+After her parents' deaths, Hoult and her brother were sent to live with their father's relations in England and were educated in various boarding schools in the north of England.